-We've found that mucilaginous seeds are very sticky and they adhere to the tray covers.
+We’ve found mucilaginous seeds are very sticky and adhere to the tray covers.

-When you lift the cover, the seeds stick to it and increase the chance of killing the seeding.
-Especially if weight is added to the top of the trays.
+When you lift the cover, the seeds stick to it and increase the chance of killing the seedling, especially if weight is added to the top of the trays.

-Leave them be for several days and let the seeds germinate and start growing before you check on them.
+Leave them be for several days, let the seeds germinate, and start growing before you check on them.

-We will test if it's better to grow mucilaginous seeds with a raised cover.
+We will test whether growing mucilaginous seeds with a raised cover is better.
 Basil will probably be the test subject.

 Hopefully, these suggestions will make it easier for you to grow these microgreens.